julkasowa/Techniki-programowania-projekt-4/README.md

 Pick and drop button are responsible for picking up the figure and later droping it at designated place.

-There is posibility of choosing different shapes.
+There is posibility of choosing different shapes, while speed can also be adjusted by speed+ and speed- buttnons.